Towards Sustainable Food and Drink Choices among European Young Adults: Drivers, Barriers and Strategical Implications

 SUSCHOICE focuses on young adults as they represent the consumers of the future and influence food choices of both previous and future generations.
 The project will result in creating a new theoretical framework reflecting the complexity of sustainable consumption choices and provide resource-efficient, green, and low-carbon economy.

 Partners come from five countries (Italy, Germany, Norway, Romania and Sweden) representing different cultural and geographical contexts and food and drink styles.
 SUSCHOICE will employ triangulation approach combining quantitative and qualitative methods (e.g. in-depth interviews, transnational surveys, discrete/structural choice models and scenario development) to provide a high credibility of the results.
-Multidisciplinary nature (combination of marketing, consumer sociology, environmental economics, innovation, entrepreneurship, regional policy, and rural economics) will allow analysing sustainable consumer behaviour in an integrated manner by using different theoretical perspectives.
+Multidisciplinary nature (combination of marketing, consumer sociology, environmental economics, innovation, entrepreneurship, regional policy, and rural economics) will allow analysing sustainable consumer behavior in an integrated manner by using different theoretical perspectives.

-Keywords: Young adults, Food and drink choices, Sustainable consumption determinants, Discrete choice experiments, Qualitative analysis
+Young adults, Food and drink choices, Sustainable consumption determinants, Discrete choice experiments, Qualitative analysis

-Coordinated by: Prof. Roberta Capitello - University of Verona ITALY
+Prof. Roberta Capitello - University of Verona ITALY

 - NORWAY: Western Norway University of Applied Sciences